danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 Note that to avoid manually polling the progress, MadelineProto will also periodically emit [updateBroadcastProgress updates](#get-progress), containing a Progress object for all broadcasts currently in-progress.

 An optional `filter` parameter can also be used, specifying a [peer filter](#filtering).
+Note that the process may take even hours to start, so be patient.

 ```php
 <?php